-Given the current small country allocation the Department together with industry are exploring possibilities of utilizing only one vessel to catch the entire South African country allocation.
-It is also envisaged to revise the Regulations of the Marine Living Resources Act in order to prohibit the landing of southern bluefin tuna by the recreational fishery.
+Given the current small country allocation the Department, together with industry, are exploring possibilities of quota transfers between Right Holders and the interim utilization of only one vessel to catch the entire South African country allocation.
+A recreational management working group has been established, which would provide a forum to discuss the Department's intention to revise the Regulations of the Marine Living Resources Act in order to prohibit the landing of southern bluefin tuna by the recreational fishery.
+Discard/ release of southern bluefin after the quota has been reached requires reporting.
+Re-appoint observer service provider for domestic vessel.